-- B. Basic Elements of Informed Consent.
-The following information must be provided to each subject or LAR: - 1.
-A statement that the study involves research, an explanation of the purposes of the research and the expected duration of the subject's participation, a description of the procedures to be followed, and identification of any procedures that are experimental, - 2.
-A description of any reasonably foreseeable risks or discomforts to the subject, - 3.
-A description of any benefits to the subject or to others that may reasonably be expected from the research, - 4.
-A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject, - 5.
+- 1. A statement that the study involves research, the purpose of the research and the expected duration of the subject's participation, a description of the procedures to be followed, and an identification of any procedures which are experimental. - 2.
+A description of any reasonably foreseeable risks or discomforts to the subject. - 3.
+A description of any benefits to the subject or to others which may reasonably be expected from the research. - 4.
+A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject. - 5.
 A statement describing the extent if any, to which confidentiality of records identifying the subject will be maintained and noting the possibility the FDA may inspect the records if FDA regulated products are involved.
-For all studies, indicate that Office of Human Research Protection (OHRP) or other regulatory agencies may inspect records as required by law, - 6.
-For research involving more than minimal risk, an explanation as to whether any compensation and an explanation as to whether any medical treatments are available if injury occurs and, if so, what they consist of, or where further information may be obtained, - 7.
+For all studies, indicate that Office of Human Research Protection (OHRP) or other regulatory agencies may inspect records as required by law. - 6.
+For research involving more than minimal risk if injury occurs an explanation of compensation and an explanation as to whether any medical treatments are available if injury occurs and, if so, what they consist of, or where further information may be obtained. - 7.
 An explanation of whom to contact for answers to pertinent questions about the research and research subject's rights, and whom to contact in the event of a research-related injury to the subject.
-This should include contact information for the research team for questions, concerns, or complaints and contact information for someone independent of the research team for any problems, concerns, and questions, - 8.
-A statement that participation is voluntary, refusal to participate will involve no penalty or loss of benefits to which the subject is otherwise entitled, and the subject may discontinue participation at any time without penalty or loss of benefits to which the subject is otherwise entitled, and - 9.
-One of the following statements about any research that involves the collection of identifiable private information or identifiable biospecimens: - i.
-A statement that identifiers might be removed from the identifiable private information or identifiable biospecimens and that, after such removal, the information or biospecimens could be used for future research studies or distributed to another investigator for future research studies without additional informed consent from the subject or the legally authorized representative, if this might be a possibility; or
+Contact information for the research team for questions, concerns or complaints and contact information for someone independent of the research team for any problems, concerns and questions.

+8. A statement that participation is voluntary, that refusal to participate will involve no penalty or loss of benefits to which the subject is otherwise entitled, and that the subject may discontinue participation at any time without penalty or loss of benefits to which the subject is otherwise entitled.